 - Click the triple dot button (a.k.a. the kebab) at the far right to reveal hidden button row(s).
 Your menu bar may look different, since it changes to fit window width.

-- Click the link button and select Course Links to insert a link to items in your course (e.g. Assignments, Discussion, Pages, Quizzes) or to add an external address link.
+- Click the arrow next to the link button and select Course Links to insert a link to items in your course (e.g. Assignments, Discussion, Pages, Quizzes).

 The guides on the Canvas Community website have up-to-date information on this new tool that Instructure is regularly updating.